 You can use also use regular expressions (regex) in the Dashboard search field, simply enclose the expression in slash characters /<regex>/.

 Note: The closing slash is optional unless you wish to combine multiple regex expressions.

-Tip: I found the Regex 101 online tester very helpful when creating/testing the expressions on this page.
+Tip: I found the Regex 101 and Regexr online testers very helpful when creating/testing the expressions on this page.
 The Regex Buddy application (Windows only) also comes highly recommended, though it is not free.
 And you can google to find many other regex testers.

 Here are a few simple, and useful, things that you can do with regex queries:

 - Use an anchor “^” to match all channels beginning with “CDA”: